amrit-banga/Restaurant-Managament-Application/README.md

 will be the database used to store data.

 Installation Steps:
 Download the applications zipfile, then extract and install it into XCode.
-Then click the build button to build the application
+Then click the build button to build the application.
+Must have updated 2FA verification key.

 Functionality
 The user will be greeted with a page that will prompt them to either log in or create an account.
 When creating an account, the user will enter